iPaper/ipaper.github.io/pages/flipbook-javascript-api--quick-start.md

 The v2 Flipbook JavaScript API uses the [`window.postMessage` API](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) for two-way communications between the parent window and one or more flipbooks embedded in the parent window inside `<iframe>` elements.

 For this to work, you will need to include the API script on your page.
-[Please refer to this help article](https://intercom.help/ipaper/do-more-with-ipaper/the-ipaper-api-javascript) on how to obtain the iPaper Flipbook API script from the admin.
+[Please refer to this help article](https://intercom.help/ipaper/do-more-with-ipaper/the-ipaper-api-javascript) on how to obtain the iPaper Flipbook JavaScript API script from the admin.
+The generated code will look something as follow:

-The API script will look like something below, with `<FlipbookApiBaseUrl>` and `<YourFlipbookApiKey>` being substituted with partner and license-dependent configurations.

 ```html
 <!-- Start of async iPaper Flipbook API script -->